Czech Republic–Poland border: History

 Excepting the six-year period from 1939 to 1945, the northern boundary of present-day Czechia has remained largely unchanged since the formation of Czechoslovakia following the First World War.
 The Treaty of Versailles, and later, the Treaty of St. Germain, recognized the independence of Czechoslovakia (from the former Austro-Hungarian Empire), and Poland (from Germany and the former Russian Empire), and defined their borders.
 In accordance with plebiscites in the years following the First World War, the Hlučín Region joined Czechoslovakia, and Cieszyn Silesia was divided between Poland and Czechoslovakia in 1920.

-From 1939-1945, the Czechoslovakia-Poland border was significantly changed by the events of the Second World War.
+From 19391945, the Czechoslovakia-Poland border was significantly changed by the events of the Second World War.
 Nazi Germany annexed and occupied the Czech regions of Bohemia and Moravia; making them protectorates.
 The invasion and subsequent occupation of Poland divided Polish territory between Germany, the Soviet Union, Slovakia and Lithuania.
 At the conclusion of the war, prewar German territories east of the Oder-Neisse Line were ceded to Poland and the Soviet Union under the Potsdam Agreement.
 When the Oder-Neisse line became the western border of the Polish People's Republic by referendum in 1947, Lower Silesia and Upper Silesia became part of Poland, and the corresponding section of the Czechoslovakia-German border became the Czechoslovakia-Poland border.

-In 1958, in an effort to straighten the border, Poland transferred 1205.9 hectares of land to Czechoslovakia, and Czechoslovakia transferred 837.46 hectares to Poland.
-The discrepancy in the size of the mutual transfers, in favor of Czechoslovakia, created a so-called "border debt" (Polish: długu granicznego) of 368.44 hectares (about 1.42 square miles).
+In 1958, in an effort to straighten the border, Poland transferred 1205.9 ha of land to Czechoslovakia, and Czechoslovakia transferred 837.46 ha to Poland.
+The discrepancy in the size of the mutual transfers, in favor of Czechoslovakia, created a so-called "border debt" (Polish: długu granicznego) of 368.44 ha.
 In 1994, Poland and the Czech Republic established a joint commission, The Polish-Czech Inter-governmental Committee for Cross-Border Cooperation, to promote cross-border cooperation and handle border related disputes.
 In 2015, the Czech government identified several tracts of state-owned land along the border for transfer to Poland, but ultimately withdrew from the planned transfer.
-As of October 2025, the 368 hectare "border debt" remains outstanding.
+As of October 2025, the 368 ha "border debt" remains outstanding.

 Both Poland and the Czech Republic are members of the European Union and the Schengen Area; border controls between the two countries were abolished in 2007.